coyove/sc45/readme.md

 # Language details
 - `call/cc` is not supported (due to scmbed's recursive evaluation intepreter, this is also impossible)
 - Numbers are all float64, no numerical tower.
-For `uint64` and `int64`, use `(i64 ...)` to create them
+For `uint64` and `int64`, use `(i64/u64 ...)` to create them
-- Macro definition syntax: `(lambda# (paramlist) body)`, it is a legit function which takes expressions as inputs and outputs expressions, so it is more like Lisp macro
+- Macro definition syntax: `(lambda-macro (paramlist) body)`, it is a legit function which takes expressions as inputs and outputs expressions, so it is more like Lisp macro